wandadars/cantera/doc/sphinx/reference/onedim/grid-refinement.md

 ### Prune

 This refinement option works in contrast to the other refinement options.
 Instead of adding grid points, this option removes grid points that are not needed.
-This option lets a user specify a value of the ratio quantities described above that if the ratio drops below this, then the point is removed.
-The user specifies a pruning value,
-$ \delta $, and that serves as a lower-bound on the ratio quantities.
+The pruning parameter helps the grid refinement algorithm identify areas where the grid may be overly refined.
+You specify a pruning value $ \delta $ that serves as a lower-bound on the ratio quantities.
+This helps prevent unnecessary grid refinement by removing points that are not needed, optimizing computational efficiency without sacrificing the accuracy of the solution.

-$$
-  \delta = \beta_{min} = \gamma_{min}
-$$

 The following criteria are used to decide if a point is marked for removal.